-- Your Unique designs
+Your Unique designs

 Let’s say in trending categories, you are spreading awareness on national or international issues that the world is talking about.
-Eg: San Francisco fire, safety measures for COVID-19, voting for upcoming elections in Nov 2020, etc.
+For example, San Francisco fire, safety measures for COVID-19, voting for upcoming elections in Nov 2020, etc.

 There are some designs that are evergreen in the apparel industry.
 You can have one section for this.
 E.g. t-shirts of NASA, Avengers, games related, or boho-chic dresses, etc.

 The final category: unique designs.
 In any business having a unique point to stand out of the crowd is important.
 Bring some of ‘you’ or ask your designers to dig deep and bring history to your clothes and sell them.
-This will help you to gain loyal customers and of course, increase your sales.
+This will help you to gain loyal customers and of course, increase sales of your online store.

-Taking an example of another startup idea: Jewelry.
+Taking an example of another eCommerce startup idea: Jewelry.

 There are various types of jewelry available like everyday wear, silver, gold, diamonds, etc. Here, the first thing you need to do is define your target audience.

 In the jewelry industry, you cannot sell all types of jewelry with one brand, it’s important to find your niche, understand your buyers, and stock accordingly.

-Another example: If you are planning to start your business in the current COVID situation, then having a section for face masks and hand gloves is a must.
+Another example: If you are planning to start an online store in the current COVID situation, then having a section for face masks and hand gloves is a must.
 We all know there is a global demand as well as a shortage of these two basic things.
 Thus, selling face masks and hand gloves can give your business a faster boost.

 In fact, here you can get a little creative and provide custom face masks and hand gloves.